Updated July 7, 2023

 Q1.
 Differentiate Command and Free Economy.

 Answer: The state authorities control every aspect of the economic flow in the command economy.
-They decide the wages for laborers to the level of production, trade, and investment.
+They decide the laborers’ wages to the production, trade, and investment level.

 In contrast, in a Free-Market economy, market forces determine the course of the supply chain and the prices of products.
 There is little/no government intervention in the free market economy.